Kelyan Guessoum

-Kelyan Guessoum (born 5 February 1999) is a French professional footballer who plays as defender for MC Oran in the Algerian Ligue Professionnelle 1.
+Kelyan Guessoum (born 5 February 1999) is a French professional footballer who plays as defender for MO Béjaïa.

 Career

 On 29 May 2019, Guessoum signed his first professional contract with Nîmes.
 He made his professional debut with Nîmes in a 3–0 Coupe de la Ligue win over Lens on 29 October 2019.

 On 12 February 2024, Guessoum joined Etar Veliko Tarnovo in Bulgaria on a one-and-a-half-year deal.

+On 9 July 2024, he joined MC Oran.

+On 31 August 2026, he joined MO Béjaïa.

 Personal life

 Born in France, Guessoum holds French and Algerian nationalities.